cpfaff/rbefdata_paper/paper/rbefdata.md

 With a growing awareness on the value of data, a multitude of data management and knowledge platforms are emerging.
 With a growing pool of available data the need to use and reuse the data effectively grows as well.
-This requires effective tools for data access, exploration, and to describe data with metadata.
+This requires the development of effective tool that tightly integrate semantic concepts, to help researchers with data exploration and processing.

 ### Many data